Alice Stuart: Biography

 She was born in Chelan, Washington, United States.
 Stuart started taking piano lessons at the age of five.
 She picked up the guitar at age 18 and also played banjo, auto harp, parade snare drum, and bass.

 Stuart's early influences as a musician came from classical music, country artists of the 1940s and 1950s such as Hank Snow, Hank Williams, Buddy Holly, Elvis Presley, Roy Orbison, the Everly Brothers and Ivory Joe Hunter, as well as records from the 1920s and 1930s from Blind Willie McTell, Bessie Smith, Rabbit Brown and artist Bob Dylan.

 At the age of 22, Stuart played the Berkeley Folk Festival in 1964.
 She was then invited back by creator/producer Barry Olivier to perform in 1966, and 1970.
 It was there that she formed a friendship with Mississippi John Hurt, which led to the two touring together.

 Stuart's first album, All the Good Times, 1964.

 Billboard magazine reviewed her debut release in 1964 with: "A beautiful new female voice is now on the folk horizon.
 Its owner's name is Alice Stuart.
 She sings with a clean freshness that is exciting in its simplicity.
 A folk find!"

-In 1964, Alice met Frank Zappa by chance in a Santa Monica, California coffeehouse, as they both were waiting to meet guitarist Steve Mann.
+Alice met Frank Zappa by chance in a Santa Monica, California coffeehouse, as they both were waiting to meet guitarist Steve Mann.
 She became a member of Zappa's band, the Mothers of Invention, which at the time played mostly blues.
 Zappa said he wanted to combine certain modal influences into a basically country blues sound.
-Alice lasted only a few months and did not make any recordings with the Mothers.
-She left before their debut album Freak Out!.
+Alice's time the Mothers lasted only a few weeks in October 1965.
+She left before their debut album Freak Out!, and did not make any recordings with the group.
 In 1968 Zappa sarcastically said he fired Alice from the band because she could not play "Louie Louie".
-However, at the same he also complimented her, saying "she played guitar very well and sang well."
+However, at the same he also said "she played guitar very well and sang well."
+Alice also said that she chose to leave Frank after an intense but brief romantic relationship.

 On November 28, 1971, Stuart appeared on BBC Television's Old Grey Whistle Test, a television program that aired in Europe.
 In addition to Stuart, a group named Redwing appeared, which among others, featured Timothy B. Schmit (later of the Eagles).
 Stuart and Redwing were both on the Fantasy label.

 In 1972, Stuart sang the title theme song to the X-rated cartoon movie Fritz the Cat, with music done by Ed Bogas.

 "Beautiful melodies and clean, countryish, somewhat static postfolk arrangements transform these lyrics into memorable statements of feeling and principle.
 A bit male-identified, I admit, but the salutory synthesis of small voice and independent spirit proves that a woman doesn't have to be macho to be autonomous.
 Now who'll prove it for men?"